Current Prison Inmate Population 14,021

 The service comprises forty-five prison establishment located in all the ten regions of Ghana.

-At the apex is the Prisons Headquarters in the Greater Accra Region which also houses the Director General of Prisons and his two Deputies, five Directors of Prisons and other principal office holders.
+At the apex is the Prisons Headquarters in the Greater Accra Region which also houses the CONTROLLER General of Prisons and his two Deputies, five CONTROLLERs of Prisons and other principal office holders.

 The Prisons Service is governed by the Prisons Service Council, an advisory and supervisory body.